GenomicsAotearoa/hts_workshop_mpi/level1/03-working-with-files.md

-# Working with Files and Directories
+# Working with files and directories

 * Teaching: 30 minutes
 * Exercises: 15 minutes